 A: Don’t always be looking for the best deal.
 Do your homework on what’s working for other people.
 Ask skiing friends and come into the shop with some specific questions for the sales staff. —Atomic

 A: Gimmicky marketing and graphics!
-Yes it’s great that the ski is white and looks really light and there’s technology callouts all over the ski saying how fast, agile and top performing it is, but what mostly has to do with how a ski performs is shape and construction.
-If you know your type and location of your skiing, coupled with knowledge of the functionality of a ski, you’ll make a great choice. —Line
+Yes, it’s great that the ski is white and looks really light and there are technology callouts all over the ski saying how fast, agile and top performing it is, but what mostly has to do with how a ski performs is shape and construction.
+If you know the type and location of your skiing, coupled with knowledge of the functionality of a ski, you’ll make a great choice. —Line

 Q: If you’re new to skiing, should you buy a setup you can grow into or one that matches your ability level right now?

 A: This may depend on your perceived commitment level to the sport, how many times you anticipate skiing each winter and what level you would like to see yourself in a season or two.
 Someone coming from a very active background could pick up a pair of intermediate skis and grow into them within a very short time period.
 Someone looking to get out on some groomers to cruise around a few days a year may be perfectly happy on a pair of entry-level skis for more than one season. —K2

 A: There are many products that are being developed for entry-level skiers to help them develop faster.
 My suggestion would be to get yourself into something at least a step up from your starting level.
 It will give you a product that you can grow into and not leaving you wishing you had a little bit more. —Atomic